Twitter tightens bans on political ads and causes ahead of 2020 U.S. election

 If Facebook and Google - much larger players in digital advertising - were to adopt similar policies it would be “catastrophic” to down-ballot candidates who lack name recognition, said Eric Wilson, a political strategist based in Washington D.C.

 “If Facebook considers eliminating things like microtargeting, that’s when we would panic,” Wilson said.
-He noted that the platform has been the best vehicle for raising grassroots support, and a similar ban could hurt candidates that do not accept large donations from corporations and political action committees, known as PACs.
+He said the platform has been the best vehicle for raising grassroots support, and a similar ban could hurt candidates that do not accept large donations from corporations and political action committees (PACs).

 Twitter said it sought to make its new rules as clear as possible.
 But other major tech companies, including Facebook and Alphabet Inc’s (GOOGL.O) Google, have had widely publicized struggles to moderate the vast amount of content uploaded to their sites.